European Price Indication Directive

 Non-promotional price reductions

-If you make a price reduction that doesn’t involve an announcement, then the Pricing Indication Directive doesn't apply.
-Examples of price reductions where the Pricing Indication Directive doesn’t apply include the following:
+If you make a price reduction that doesn’t involve an announcement, then the PID doesn't apply.
+The following are examples of price reductions where the PID doesn’t apply:

 - Price fluctuations or decreases that don't involve a promotional statement that the price has been reduced.
 For example, a change in price due to costs.